bakame-php/stackwatch/README.md

 echo $profiler->identifier(); // 'user_export
 ```

-If not provided, an internal label generator (e.g. `Label::random()`) will assign a unique name to the
+If not provided, an internal label generator will assign a unique name to the property.
-property.
-The identifier can be used for logging, debugging or for correlation when multiple profilers
+The identifier can be used for logging, debugging or for correlation when
-and/or markers are running in parallel.
+multiple profilers and/or markers are running in parallel.

 ### Logging